-Visual Presentation and Exhibition Design
+Visual Presentation and Exhibition Design BFA Degree Program

-Bachelor of Fine Arts Degree Program (BFA).
 For implementation fall 2014.

 The major in Visual Presentation and Exhibition Design prepares students for opportunities in design positions as exhibition designers, store planners, visual merchandisers, museum exhibition designers, event planners, and designers for other themed environments.